mangopy/SearchLM/data/README.md

         },
         {
             "role": "assistant",
-            "content": "<QUERY> Which hurricanes caused the Swannanoa River to flood?"
+            "content": "<THINK> Which hurricanes caused the Swannanoa River to flood?"
         },
         {
             "role": "user",